rowlandcoping/lost-king-part1/README.md

 - Story:  There will be a section of the page where the story unfolds, or where combat is played out (including images of enemies)
 - Player Info: there will be a section of the page where the player's information is listed.
 - Player objects: There will be a section of the page where items a player has accrued will appear.

-### Additional Elements

-#### Structure

- - Storyline: An extended storyline with escalating difficulty and more varied choices with multiple end points (leading into the secont part of the story, which would be beyond the scope of this project)
+- Storyline: The MVP version of the storyline is limited to a single story loop, which may be expanded upon depending on time constraints.

-#### Features
+### Optional Features

 - Highest Score / fastest time list:  Post-game screen could write/retrieve high score data from file
 - Post to Social API:  Provide players with the option to post their high score / best time to social, and thus promote the game.